Back to Glossary

 Race Procedures

-A Practice Session is a scheduled period during a race weekend when drivers can drive their cars on the track to prepare for qualifying and the race, without their lap times counting toward any official results.
+A practice session is a scheduled period during a race weekend when drivers can drive their cars on the track to prepare for qualifying and the race, without their lap times counting toward official results.

 Think of practice sessions like a rehearsal before a big performance.
-Just as actors need time to practice their lines and blocking, race drivers need time to learn the track and set up their cars perfectly.
-These sessions are completely separate from the actual competition - they're purely for preparation.
+Just as actors practice their lines and blocking before opening night, race drivers need time on the track to prepare for the competition ahead.
+These sessions give teams valuable time to make sure everything is working properly and to find the fastest way around the circuit.